micmejia/bible-dump/AMPC/Luke/Luke 1.md

-Now the people kept waiting for Zachariah, and they wondered at his delaying [so long] in the [^q]sanctuary.
+Now the people kept waiting for Zachariah, and they wondered at his delaying [so long] in the sanctuary.